samgoldman97/Codon-Optimization/README.md

 A deep learning based approach to the task of genetic codon optimization.

 This work was completed as a continuation of a final project completed for Harvard's Spring 2019 CS287 Final Project.
-We use the namedtensor wrapper of pytorch as devleoped in this class.
+We use the namedtensor wrapper of pytorch as developed in this class.

 We achieve modest improvements over frequency baselines in both e coli highly expressed genes and human highly expressed transcripts.